Kelly Park At Rock Springs

 Swimming At Rock Springs

-Even though swimming areas had been closed for close to a year, they’ve just opened up again.
+Even though swimming areas had been closed for almost a year, they’ve just reopened.
 There are many swimming areas throughout the park where you can take a dip!

 If you want to go snorkeling, though, you’ll need equipment for it.
 So make sure you’re packing accordingly.
 There’s lots of marine life, including turtles, that you can swim around with!

-One thing to be mindful of is that if you swim in shallow sections, be careful because there are lots of rocks at the bottom, and some of them can be sharp.
+One thing to be mindful of is that if you swim in shallow sections, be careful: there are lots of rocks on the bottom, and some can be sharp.

 The Main Swimming Area Of Kelly Park